Crochet Temperature Blanket – With a Twist!

 My Temperature Blanket Pattern (it’s more like a plan)

-Typically, I give lots of precise information for my crochet blanket patterns.
-But, since I haven’t completed this pattern, it’s impossible to do for this project.
-I just want to provide you with the framework that you would need to make a similar project.
+Typically, I give lots of precise details for my crochet blanket patterns.
+But, since I haven’t completed this pattern, it’s not as easy to do for this project.
+But, I do want to provide you with the information that you would need to make a similar project.

 Notes: